fernando-duarte/ERP/README.md

     % %    e.g. directory of file is stored in /home/rcerxr21/Work/ERP
     root_dir = [filesep ‘home’ filesep ‘rcerxr21’ filesep ‘Work’ filesep ‘TIC’]
     ```
-2. After creating an account with FRED and receiving an API key, simply assign your API key to the variable `api` in the `main.m` file
+2. After creating an account with FRED and receiving an API key, simply assign your API key to the variable `api` in the `main.m` file.

 3. After creating a WRDS account, go to the WRDS web portal [here](https://wrds-cloud.wharton.upenn.edu/SASStudio/), you will be prompted to enter credentials for SAS, enter your user name and password for your WRDS account.
 Now create a folder structure that matches the following outline:
     ```